tommyspoon/intel-iot-gateway/Getting Started With Node-Red and Arduino 101 with the Grove Shield/README.md

 -   Intel® IoT Gateway Technology version 3.1 or above
 -   Node.js is installed on the IoT Gateway (installed by default)
 -   Node-RED node node-red-node-serialport is installed on the IoT Gateway (installed by default)
 -   Node-Red-Node_Arduino node is installed on the IoT Gateway
 	- You can install this package by clicking on Packages and then Add Packages from the Intel® IoT Gateway Developer Hub
 -   Node-RED is installed on the IoT Gateway and is running (installed by default)

 ## Preparing and connecting the Arduion 101 with Grove Shield ##
--	These steps need to be done from a 2nd system, not the IoT gateway.
-In this case, we've running Windows.
+-	These steps need to be done from a second system, not the IoT gateway.
+For purposes of this tutorial, this second system is  running Windows.
 -	Install the latest version of Arduino IDE from http://arduino.com
 -	Plug in the Arduino 101 and set the IDE to the correct port and board type
 -	Load the StandardFirmata sketch from File/Examples/Firmata